mono/website/docs/debug+profile/clang/threadsanitizer.md

 Dynamic Blacklisting
 --------------------

-Many of these 150 races are harmless - among them are hazard pointers and less important logging counters, to name a few examples.
+Many of these 150 races are harmless &ndash; among them are hazard pointers and less important logging counters, to name a few examples.
 A convenient way to (de)activate the report of specific races quickly is to work with blacklists.
 Please have a look at [this article](/docs/debug+profile/clang/blacklists/) to find out how to work with blacklists in combination with Mono.

 Furthermore, the [blacklist](https://github.com/mono/mono/blob/master/scripts/ci/clang-thread-sanitizer-blacklist) in `scripts/ci/` can be a good starting point when exploring Mono with the ThreadSanitizer.